aqlaboratory/openfold-3/docs/source/input_format.md

     - Mutually exclusive with `ccd_codes`.

   - `ccd_codes` *(str | list[str], required if smiles not given)*
-    - One or more three-letter CCD codes for the ligand components.
+    - Three-letter CCD code for the ligand component.
+    - Support for providing a list of CCD codes (for instance for polymeric ligands) will be supported in a later release of the inference pipeline.
     - Mutually exclusive with `smiles`.

 ## 4. Example Input Json for a Single Query Complex